-1.11 Mineral Resource Estimate
+1.10 Mineral Resource Estimates

 Mineral resource estimates are performed from a 3D block model based on geostatistical applications using Leapfrog software.
 The resource estimate was generated using drill hole sample assay results and the interpretation of a geological model which relates to the spatial distribution of copper, lead, zinc, gold, and silver.
 The grade models have been validated using a combination of visual and statistical methods.
-The resources were classified according to their proximity to the sample data locations and are reported using the 2014 CIM Definition Standards.
+The resources were classified according to their proximity to the sample data locations and are reported using the standards and definitions of S-K 1300.
 Model blocks estimated by three or more drill holes spaced at a maximum distance of 100 m are included in the Indicated category.
 Inferred blocks are within a maximum distance of 150 m from a drill hole.